hphuongdhsp/ml-blog/_posts/2022-08-02-segmentation-model-part1.md

 Before going to the next part, let's talk about the advantages of using tf.data for the data loader pipeline.

 The main feature of the next part is the data loader.
 We use the `tensorflow.data` (tf.data) to load the dataset instead of using Sequence Keras (keras.Sequence).
 In fact, we can also combine `tf.data` and `keras.Sequence`.
-In this tutorial, we focus on how to load data by tf.data.
+This tutorial focuses on how to load data by tf.data.

 Here is the pipeline loader of tf.data:
-- Read data from a csv file
+- Read data from a CSV file
 - Transfrom (augumentate) the data
 - Load data into the model